Who left I'm A Celebrity? Full list of 2020 eliminated stars

 Their time in the castle is coming to an end...

-It’s hard to believe that almost three weeks of I’m A Celebrity’s 2020 series have flown by – a sentiment surely shared by this year’s tight-knit bunch of celebrities, who continue to lose a campmate from the castle each night in the public vote.
+The 2020 journey for the campmates of I’m A Celebrity’s 2020 is almost over and now there are only two episodes left before the series wraps up – which means it’s nearly Celebrity Cyclone time!

-With the I’m A Celebrity 2020 final just days away, the VIP line-up is starting to look a lot smaller, especially after last night’s double elimination which saw two celebrities leave the stunning Welsh castle.
+The I’m A Celebrity 2020 final airs on Friday and, after yet another double vote-off, there are only four campmates remaining.

-Just eight celebrities remain in the running to be crowned the very first King or Queen of the Castle – but exactly who remains from the I’m A Celebrity 2020 line-up and who has left the castle?
+The race is almost over to see who is crowned the very first King or Queen of the Castle – but exactly who remains from the I’m A Celebrity 2020 line-up and who has left the castle already?

 Here’s the full list of I’m A Celebrity eliminated contestants.